Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 command line args into the app constructor, but that's not going to make it as easy to test as if we keep the methods of the application class more specific.
-The constructor should *make* the class, and then we can have some public methods that the script will call on the class.
+The constructor should *make* the class, and then we can have some public methods that the calling script will call on the class.
+In this context, the scripts __main__ method becomes the *client* of the app class: it calls methods on the app class and gets return values from the app class.
 Sometimes we call the app to search and sometimes to add pets.
 So let's decide now that we'll have two public top level methods for our app class, one for searching and one for adding, and those will take as arguments a list of strings of our fields such as this::